-We told you last summer about the R22 phase out and with warmer temperatures approaching, Falso Service Experts wanted to remind you of your courses of action.
+We told you last summer about the R22 phase out and with summer approaching, Falso Service Experts wanted to remind you of your options.

-If you have an AC system installed before 2010, it likely uses R22 refrigerant, which is what makes the air coming from your air conditioner cool and comfortable.
-The United States EPA began phasing out R22 refrigerant in recent years because it was compounding the depletion of the Earth’s ozone layer.
+If you have an air conditioning system installed prior to 2010, it most likely uses R22 refrigerant, which is what keeps the air coming from your air conditioner cool and comfortable.
+The U.S. Environmental Protection Agency began phasing out R22 refrigerant in recent years because it was contributing to the depletion of the Earth’s ozone layer.

 R22 refrigerant is no longer manufactured in North America.

-The cost of R22 is going up because of the decreasing supply, and will no longer be obtainable for use at all by 2020.
+The cost of R22 is going up because of the reducing supply, and will no longer be available for use at all by 2020.

 GOT IT?
 GOOD!
 SO WHAT DOES ALL THIS MEAN?

-If your air conditioning system was produced after January 2010, the R22 refrigerant phase-out probably won’t affect you.
-However, if your air conditioner was manufactured before January 2010, you have a few options:
+If your air conditioning system was manufactured after January 2010, the R22 refrigerant phase-out probably won’t affect you.
+However, if your air conditioning system was manufactured before January 2010, you have some options:

-2) Call an HVAC company to replace the parts in your current AC equipment to help make it compatible with approved air conditioner refrigerant.
+2) Call an HVAC company to replace the parts in your current air conditioning system to help make it compatible with approved air conditioner refrigerant.
 Understand, though, this is not recommended because it could void your warranty(ies).

 READY TO BE DONE WITH IT?

-If you don’t want to panic about the hassle of your refrigerant being phased-out, or you don’t want to stress about the rising costs of said refrigerant, or you just want to love the environment with a non-ozone destroying refrigerant, call Falso Service Experts today and we’ll come out and provide you a no-charge in-home estimate on a new air conditioning system, just in time for spring!
+If you don’t want to panic about the hassle of your refrigerant being phased-out, or you don’t want to worry about the increasing costs of said refrigerant, or you just want to help the environment with a non-ozone destroying refrigerant, call Falso Service Experts today and we’ll come out and provide you a free in-home estimate on a new AC system, just in time for spring!